History & Overview

 Maintenance & Protection

 The Northeast Kingdom Section is unique within the club as it maintains not only the Bluff Ridge trails but also a number of other hiking trails through the northeastern part of Vermont.
 These include Mt.
 Pisgah, Mt.
 Hor, Haystack Mountain, Bluff Mountain, Bald Mountain, and Moose Mountain.
-It is the only section that does not maintain a part of the Long Trail.

 Additionally, the NEK Section plays a leadership role in maintaining the club’s beautiful and rustic Wheeler Pond Camps in Barton.
 These primitive camps provide year-round opportunities for people to enjoy the quiet beauty of the Kingdom.